amanmagar/amanmagar/README.md

 ### :man_technologist: About Me :

 - 👋 Hi, I’m @amanmagar from Nepal
 - 👀 I’m a DevSecOps practioner very much interested in system design and cloud technologies
-- 🌱 I’m learning about different tools in DevSecOps and Agile methodologies to incorporate in my organization
+- 🌱 I’m learning about different tools in DevSecOps and Agile methodologies
-- 🌱 I’m enrolled in the Bachelors in Computer Systems Engineering in ISMT
+- 🌱 I’m enrolled in the Bachelors in Computer Systems Engineering in University of Sunderland
 - 💞️ I’m looking to collaborate on different open-source technologies that interests me